 Now without further ado, we present our Christmas gifts for men guide for 2009.

 Not made of actual pigskin, but about as close to an old-school football as you can get.
 These footballs are made one at a time and are hand sewn in New Jersey from individually selected hides of American leather, then dyed and oiled for a rich, old fashioned look.
 They’re so handsome you might have trouble actually using them; but go ahead, they’re made to last.
 Quantities are limited and these sell out fast, so be sure to get your order in ASAP. $95

 We all know that every man should carry a pocketknife.
 So if a man in your life doesn’t have one, then your Christmas gift shopping just got a heck of a lot easier.
 Our favorite knives are those made by W.R Case and Sons.
 They’re handsome, manly, and have been made in the US of A since 1889.
 They also make gift sets that include a pocket stone and honing oil.
-Also check out a set made especially for hobos (with a knife that comes with a fork and spoon and a lighter) and knives made for Freemasons (here and here).
+Also check out a set made especially for hobos (with a knife that comes with a fork and spoon and a lighter).
 Starting at $35

 I bet there are a lot of guys out there who would willing forgo presents for the next 5 Christmases in order to get just one of these bags.
 Briefcases, backpacks, laptop bags, wallets, and more.
 All crafted to last a lifetime.
 Or three. $250-$600.